5G iPhone 12 could make compromises to prevent big price hike

 Well-respected Apple watcher Ming-Chi Kuo says (via MacRumors) that the battery board inside the iPhone 12 range will cost about half as much as the equivalent components carried by the iPhone 11 series.

-Kuo additionally claims that all the shiny new 5G tech could add up to $220 to the production cost of each phone, so cheaper battery components should help absorb some of that cost and prevent a big price bump for consumers.
+Kuo additionally claims that all the shiny new 5G tech could add up to $220 (roughly £165 / AU$305) to the production cost of each phone, so cheaper battery components should help absorb some of that cost and prevent a big price bump for consumers.
 Previous rumors have also suggested the iPhone 12 won't have earbuds or a charger in the box, to further cut down on costs.

 - Check out the Xbox Series X